Kumar-rahul18/cf-timer/README.md

 6. For already solved problems, timer will show a `Finished` message.
 7. For problems, you ran out of time, it will show a `Timed Out` message.

-## Development setup

-1. Fork it and clone as local repository.
-2. Follow installation, to start playing around.
-3. Start developing !